sirmick/alfrd/README.md

 ## What is ALFRD?

 **ALFRD** (Automated Ledger & Filing Research Database) is a personal document management system that uses AI to automatically process, categorize, and summarize your documents.
-Drop a photo of a bill, receipt, or any document into a watched folder, and ALFRD will:
+Create a document folder with metadata and ALFRD will:

-- **Extract text** using AI-powered OCR (Claude Vision API)
+- **Extract text** using AWS Textract OCR or plain text ingestion
-- **Categorize** the document (bill, tax document, receipt, insurance, etc.)
+- **Classify via MCP** using LLM-powered document type detection
 - **Extract structured data** (vendor, amount, due date, account numbers)
+- **Type-specific summarization** per document category
-- **Generate summaries** (weekly → monthly → yearly rollups by category)
+- **Hierarchical summaries** (weekly → monthly → yearly rollups)
+- **Financial tracking** with running totals, trends, CSV exports
-- **Make it searchable** with full-text search across all documents
+- **Full-text search** across all documents in DuckDB
-- **Provide insights** via natural language queries: "What bills are due this week?"
-"How much did I spend on utilities last month?"
+- **Natural language queries** via MCP: "What bills are due this week?"

 ### Use Cases